Leaflet/Leaflet/CONTRIBUTING.md

  1. [Install Ruby](http://www.ruby-lang.org/en/) if you don't have it yet.
  2. Run `gem install jekyll`.
  3. Enter the directory where you cloned the Leaflet repository
- 4. Make sure you are in the `master` branch by running `git checkout master`
+ 4. Make sure you are in the `main` branch by running `git checkout main`
  5. Enter the documentation subdirectory by running `cd docs`
  6. Run `bundle install`
  7. Run `jekyll serve --watch` (if you have a Gem::LoadError error run `bundle exec jekyll serve --watch` instead)